th7mo/th7mo.com/linux-workflow.md

 The [Helix](https://helix-editor.com/) text editor is pretty new, but is one of the few text editors that just works out of the box.
 File navigation, syntax highlighting and LSP support are built-in, and almost nobody their configuration file is longer than 30 lines.
+It is used in combination with [tmux](tmux.md) for multiple terminal instances.

 ## Applications